lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 In May Elizabeth will be producing and acting in a staged reading of Miguel Eichelberger's *Cave* for the reading series of the 2015 [rEvolver Theatre Festival](http://www.upintheairtheatre.com/festival-about).

-Next summer marks Elizabeth's second plunge into caring for a wee one when Shaun, her husband, Daphne, her daughter and her welcome baby number two into thier family.
+Next summer marks Elizabeth's second plunge into caring for a wee one when Shaun, her husband, Daphne, her daughter and her welcome baby number two into their family.

 What the Critics say
 --------------------